kschipulring/wwe-laravel-video-suplex/README.md

 - Composer for ability to common Laravel commands and install 'Vendor' folder dependencies.
 For Javascript, Node and NPM developers, this has a similar role to NPM commands, 'node_modules' folder and the package.json configuration file.
 But Composer has its own .json file that performs this role.
 - Git command line (git bash), but that is fairly obvious, especially, if you are already visiting Github.com.
 - an email account with working password, known connection type and port.
 If you find this sort of thing to be a hassle, then perhaps try an existing (but expendable) gmail account
+- google maps app key if you wish to use the google maps feature on your own site

 ### SETUP in your own environment